Pre-Columbian | Mesoamerican | Ceramic Figurine | Circa 500–1500 CE

 Description

 This rare Pre-Columbian ceramic figurine reflects the spiritual, artistic, and cultural sophistication of ancient Mesoamerican civilizations.
-Carefully crafted from terracotta, the figure displays stylized facial features, expressive eyes, and a unique headdress, suggesting a ritual or symbolic role.
-Such figurines were integral to ceremonial life, serving as offerings, representations of deities, or symbolic guardians in the religious practices of the Maya or Zapotec peoples.
+Carefully crafted from terracotta, the figure displays stylized facial features, expressive eyes, and a distinctive headdress, suggesting a ritual or symbolic role.
+Figurines such as this were integral to ceremonial life and were often used as offerings, representations of deities, or symbolic guardians within the religious traditions of the Maya or Zapotec peoples.

 Features